ArPiRobot/arpirobot.github.io/docs/advanced/buildminimage.md

 sudo apt install python3 python3-pip python3-setuptools python3-wheel
 ```

 To install required python libraries run the following command.
-A list of all required libraries is kept up to date [here](../pythonlibraries.md)
+A list of all required libraries is kept up to date in the requirements.txt file in the PythonLib repository.

 ```
 sudo pip3 install [SPACE SEPARATED LIST OF LIBRARIES HERE]